1egoman/funnies/README.md

 # Troubleshooting/FAQ

 - **Does this work in both the client and server-side?**
   Yes.
-Either include `funnies.min.js` within your page and use `window.Funnies`/`window.FunniesComponent`, or use node/browserify/webpack to require the module.
+Either include `funnies.min.js` within your page and use `window.Funnies`, or use node/browserify/webpack to require the module.

 - **Can I return a funny message within preformatted HTML?***
   Yes, try `funnies.messageHTML()`.